kolkhis/prolug-coursework/automation-engineering/unit3/u3lab.md

 ```

 - Does this look correct to you?
 How might you use this data?
-    - This looks correct.
+    - **Answer:** This looks correct.
 This can be used to glean insight into statstics like average ages
       and how many males vs. how many females.

 - How might you strip the header off as you use the data?
-    - Use a condition for awk:
+    - **Answer:** Use a condition for awk:
       ```bash
       awk -F, 'NR > 1 {print $1, $3}' /root/users.csv
       ```